konstantinpavlikhin/Watchdog/Readme.md

 # Watchdog

-Watchdog is a simple application registration framework based on the DSA signature.
+Watchdog is a simple application registration framework based on the DSA/ECDSA signatures.

 ## What Watchdog is not